 11 min read

 The set of automotive functions that classify ASIL-D has grown across two product trends.
-The first is electrified powertrain.
-Inverter shutdown on traction motors, brake-by-wire, and steer-by-wire functions classify ASIL-D under most HARA (Hazard Analysis and Risk Assessment) outcomes because uncontrolled torque or loss of vehicle control combines maximum severity, high exposure, and low controllability.
+The first is an electrified powertrain.
+Inverter shutdown on traction motors, brake-by-wire, and steer-by-wire functions are classified as ASIL-D under most HARA (Hazard Analysis and Risk Assessment) outcomes because uncontrolled torque or loss of vehicle control combines maximum severity, high exposure, and low controllability.
 The second is the safety-relevant overlay on top of high-performance perception and planning compute.
 ADAS interventions, automatic emergency braking, and AV-grade interlocks are increasingly classified ASIL-D when the failure mode is uncommanded actuation or failure to act in a safety-critical scenario.

 Three things change, and they compound.